Otto Kallir: United States

 In 1939, when Kallir established the Galerie St. Etienne in New York, the Austrian modernists had very little international recognition or market value.
 At Egon Schiele’s first American exhibition, mounted by the gallery in 1941, drawings were priced at $20, watercolors at $60; none sold.
 Through repeated showings, sales and gifts to museums, Kallir gradually established the reputations not just of Schiele, but also of Gustav Klimt, Oskar Kokoschka, and Alfred Kubin.
 The Galerie St. Etienne organized the first American one-person shows of such artists as Erich Heckel (1955), Klimt (1959), Kokoschka (1940), and Kubin (1941), Paula Modersohn-Becker (1958).
 During the 1940s, when works by the Austrian masters were almost impossible to sell, Kallir achieved a major success with the "discovery" of the self-taught octogenarian painter Anna Mary Robertson Moses.
 Known worldwide as "Grandma" Moses, she was one of the most famous artists of the Cold-War years, and the most successful female painter of her time.

 Kallir's approach relied heavily on scholarship and cooperation with museums.
 In 1960, he collaborated with Thomas Messer to organize the first American museum exhibition of Schiele's work.
 It opened at Boston's Institute of Contemporary Art (of which Messer was then director) and traveled to five additional venues.
 In 1965, after Messer had been appointed Director of the Guggenheim Museum in New York, Kallir convinced him to mount a major Klimt/Schiele show.
 In 1966, Kallir issued an updated edition of his Schiele catalogue raisonné, Egon Schiele: Oeuvre Catalogue of the Paintings, which was followed, in 1970, by a catalogue raisonné of the artist's prints, Egon Schiele: The Graphic Work.
 In recognition of the Guggenheim’s support, Kallir donated Schiele’s “Portrait of an Old Man (Johann Harms)” in 1969.
 Kallir’s other major donations included Klimt’s “Pear Tree” (given to the Fogg Art Museum in 1956) and “Baby” (given to the National Gallery of Art in 1978).

 He also authored catalogues raisonnés documenting the oeuvres of Grandma Moses (1973) and Richard Gerstl (1974).

-Upon Kallir's death in 1978, the Galerie St. Etienne was taken over by his long-time associate, Hildegard Bachert, and his granddaughter, Jane Kallir.
+Upon Kallir's death in New York in 1978, the Galerie St. Etienne was taken over by his long-time associate, Hildegard Bachert, and his granddaughter, Jane Kallir.
 In 2020, the gallery ceased commercial operations and became an art advisory.
 Its archives and library were transferred to the Kallir Research Institute, a foundation established in 2017 to continue Otto Kallir’s scholarly activities.

 The Neue Galerie in Vienna, run by various directors after the war, was formally dissolved in 1975.
 Its archives were donated to the Österreichische Galerie im Belvedere.
 Otto Kallir's family donated his collection of historical autographs to the Wienbibliothek im Rathaus in 2008.
 Additional archival materials can be found at the Leo Baeck Institute in New York.